john-grear/john-grear.github.io/README.md

 ## About Me

-I am currently working for AskVTI in Toledo, Ohio.
 I am always looking to broaden my horizons and strive to be a better person and software developer.
 I really want to travel the world, so any opportunities that would allow that would be a dream!

 I enjoy playing video games, cooking new foods, and posing theoretical questions about foreign concepts.